Skip to content

 To deliver a systematic approach to the education and professional development of the Performance Pathways workforce

-The purpose of the Program is to invest in education and professional development opportunities for a sport-specific learning experience to improve the ability of the workforce to identify, develop, support and progress talented athletes (i.e. Categorised by the NSO).
+The purpose of the Elevate Learning Grants is to invest in education and professional development opportunities for individuals who support athletes in the high performance pathway and who are committed to improving themselves and the HP systems’ ability to identify, develop, support and progress talented athletes.

 The cost of education, professional development opportunities and associate expenses can be supported.